wcpannell/ISAProject/readme.rst

 Data Memory Unit
 ----------------

 The data memory unit interfaces with the on-chip SRAM memory.
 This implementation is equipped with 512 16 bit words, totaling 1KByte of memory.
 The memory is word addressable only.
 For example memory addresses 0x000 and 0x001 contain two different 16bit words, as opposed to two bytes comprising a 16 bit word.
+There are no means of accessing or modifying only a single bit.
+All operations are performed on the entire 16-bit word

 Indirect Memory Access
 ~~~~~~~~~~~~~~~~~~~~~~

-The data memory unit includes the Indirect Memory Access peripheral.
-This peripheral allows programmatic access to data memory, as opposed to
-compile-time only literals.
-In other words, array offsets can be
-computed at run-time, for example:
+The data memory unit includes the Indirect Memory Access peripheral which is implemented as a Tighly Integrated Peripherals.
+This peripheral allows programmatic access to data memory, as opposed to compile-time only literals.
+In other words, array offsets can be computed at run-time, for example:

 .. code:: asm